-• Do NOT store flammable materials in the appliance's vicinity.

-- DO NOT USE GASOLINE, LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID OR SIMILAR LIQUIDS TO START OR "FRESHEN UP" A FIRE IN THIS HEATER. - DO NOT BURN GARBAGE OR FLAMMABLE FLUIDS SUCH AS GASOLINE, NAPHTHA OR ENGINE OIL. - DO NOT USE CHEMICALS OF FLUIDS TO START THE FIRE. - Keep all such liquids well away from the heater while it is in use. - Combustible materials may ignite.
+- Do NOT store flammable materials in the appliance's vicinity. - DO NOT USE GASOLINE, LANTERN FUEL, KEROSENE, CHARCOAL LIGHTER FLUID OR SIMILAR LIQUIDS TO START OR "FRESHEN UP" A FIRE IN THIS HEATER. - DO NOT BURN GARBAGE OR FLAMMABLE FLUIDS SUCH AS GASOLINE, NAPHTHA OR ENGINE OIL. - DO NOT USE CHEMICALS OF FLUIDS TO START THE FIRE. - Keep all such liquids well away from the heater while it is in use. - · Combustible materials may ignite.

-C. Before Your First Fire
+D. Before Your First Fire

-- 1. First, make sure your appliance has been properly installed and that all safety requirements have been met.
+- First, make sure your appliance has been properly installed and that all safety requirements have been met.
 Pay particular attention to the fire protection, venting and thermostat installation instructions. - 2.
 Double check that the ash drawer and firebox are empty! - 3.
-Check the position of the thermocouple, located above the firepot, and make sure that it protrudes approximately 3/4 inch (19mm) into the firepot. - 4.
 Close the front door.